 - Check out some of our relaxation strategies.

-- Consider using a fast-acting nicotine replacement product like mouth spray, gum, lozenge or inhaler to cover you when you get a strong craving.
+- Consider using faster-acting nicotine replacement like mouth spray, gum, lozenge or inhalator to cover you when you get a strong craving.
 They're available at most supermarkets and chemists.

 - Make sure you have a plan for the same time tomorrow.

-Sometimes a slip-up can be about losing sight of your reasons to quit.
+Sometimes a slip-up can be about losing sight of your reasons to stop smoking.
 This is the time to reflect on your own personal reasons to quit and remind yourself why they are important.

-If you’re doing it tough, the Quitline can be a great support at this time.
-Quit Specialists know how difficult it is to quit and that slip-ups are a normal part of the quitting journey.
+If you’re doing it tough, Quitline can be a great support at this time.
+Quitline counsellors know how difficult it is to stop smoking and that slip-ups are a normal part of the quitting journey.
 They’re trained to listen and allow you to talk through where you’re at.
 Quitline can set up future call backs to help you get back on track in the coming weeks and months.
 Or request a Quitline callback now.